pyvista/pyvista-tutorial/tutorial/03_figures/presentation_script_20min.md

 4. Export as vector when possible"

 ## Real-World Applications Showcase (1.5 minutes)
-"Let's see how these techniques combine in real applications:
+"Let's see how these techniques work together in real applications:

 **Medical Imaging:**
 - Smooth shading for organic structures